lleger/elixir-school/lessons/advanced/metaprogramming.md

 {:divide, [], [42, 2]}
 ```

-In the first example our variable `denominator` is quoted so the resulting AST includes a tuple for accessing the variable.
-In the `unquote/1` example the resulting code includes the value of `denominator` instead.
+In the first example, our variable `denominator` is quoted so the resulting AST includes a tuple for accessing the variable.
+However, in the second example the resulting code includes the value of `denominator` instead.

 ## Macros

 Once we understand `quote/2` and `unquote/1` we're ready to dive into macros.
-It is important to remember that macros, like all metaprogramming, should be used sparingly.
+It's important to remember that macros, like all metaprogramming, should be used sparingly.

 In the simplest of terms macros are special functions designed to return a quoted expression that will be inserted into our application code.
 Imagine the macro being replaced with the quoted expression rather than called like a function.
 With macros we have everything necessary to extend Elixir and dynamically add code to our applications.